How does it work?

 3. Open Music Platform & Band Support

-Over the last 4 years we have met and supported many newcomer musicians from the refugee community.
-Among the many individual musicians we have supported in their professional development in Berlin, we have collaborated and supported the bands Lomnava – Refugees & Friends, Wulaba – Refugees Voice as well as recent groups such as GRV – Global Refugee Voice and 143 Band.
+We are a community of newcomer musicians.
+In the last four years we have collaborated and supported the bands Lomnava – Refugees & Friends, Wulaba – Refugees Voice as well as recent groups such as GRV – Global Refugee Voice and 143 Band.
 We continue to connect musicians from all over the world to each other and make it our priority to connect them to mainstream industry opportunities such as concerts and gigs as well as professional development.
-Last year many newcomer musicians from our network played at the Eastside Music Days Festival, Popraci Festival Rixdorf, Sommer für Alle Festival Neukölln as well as countless smaller gigs across the city and at our GSBTB events.
+Last year many newcomer musicians from our network played at the Eastside Music Days Festival, Popraci Festival Rixdorf, Sommer für Alle Festival Neukölln, as well as countless smaller gigs across the city and at our GSBTB events.

 We are creating a database of recording studios, music venues, professional music schools, private tutors, youth centres and other people and organisations that we can collaborate with to empower Berlin’s musical newcomer community.
 We want to be ready and able to advocate for individuals with anything music-related as quickly and effectively as possible.
 Through our work and by connecting and partnering with industry organisations such as the Berlin Music Commission, CreAid and venues such as Klunkerkranich we facilitate the information flow and exchange between newcomer musicians and the Berlin music scene.